JustinHu1988/My-notes/Algorithms Unlocked.md

-## 4.3 Beating the lower bound with counting sort
+## 4.3 Beating the lower bound with Counting sort

 We can *generalize the method of REALLY-SIMPLE-SORT to handle `m` different possible values for the sort keys*, as long as they are integers in a range of `m` consecutive integers, say, `0` to `m-1`, and we can also allow the elements to have satellite data.